Monday, October 24, 2011

 1962: James Brown recorded the album Live at the Apollo, Volume I at the Apollo Theatre in New York City.

-1963: The Beatles left Great Britain for their first tour outside the U.K. The group recorded "I Saw Her Standing There", "From Me to You", "Money", "She Loves You", "You Really Got a Hold On Me", "Roll Over Beethoven" and "Twist and Shout" for a radio program in Stockholm, Sweden.
+1963: The Beatles recorded "I Saw Her Standing There", "From Me to You", "Money", "She Loves You", "You Really Got A Hold On Me", "Roll Over Beethoven" and "Twist and Shout" for a radio program in Stockholm, Sweden as they got ready for a five-night tour of Sweden, their first tour outside the U.K.

 1964: The Rolling Stones played two shows at the Academy of Music in New York City.